mwytang/ubc-arc-intro-cloud-vm/docs/source/index.rst

    ssh -i /path/to/private/key/<key>.pem rocky@<public ip>

-If using Windows Subsystem for Linux, you may need update the permissions
+If using Windows Subsystem for Linux, you may need to update the permissions

 .. code-block:: bash